Volunteering at the Joe Val Bluegrass Festival

 Sun 10am-Noon, Noon-2pm,2pm-4pm, 4-6pm

-Friday Morning and Afternoon Setup
+Thursday and Friday Morning and Afternoon Setup

-Fri 9am-Noon, Noon-4pm
+Thu & Fri 9am-Noon, Noon-4pm

 Statement Concerning Alcohol/Controlled Substances

 The use, sale, exchange or possession of alcoholic beverages and/or controlled substances (illegal drugs) while working during your volunteer shift is prohibited.
-Any volunteer violating this policy will be asked to leave their post immediately, and may be ineligible for any ticket rebates and consideration for future volunteer assignments with the BBU.
+Any volunteer violating this policy will be asked to leave their post immediately and may be ineligible for any ticket rebates and consideration for future volunteer assignments with the BBU.

 Your personal safety is of prime importance to the BBU.
 Under no circumstances should you attempt to lift or perform any task that you feel is beyond your ability.
 You have the right and responsibility to decline any such task.
 If you do, it will be the responsibility of the BBU to relieve you of such tasks and to assign the task to the proper person.

-If you have any questions about volunteering you can contact the Festival Volunteer Coordinator Jim McDonough at [email protected] Thanks in advance for volunteering!
+If you have any questions about volunteering, you can contact the Festival Volunteer Coordinators Tim Parke and Jim McDonough at [email protected]